 With parenting classes, parent support groups, a family resource center, educational signage, parent-to-parent brochures, Family Art Days, and countless opportunities for informal connections between diverse families.

 With a youth employment program that hires financial aid college students and at-risk high school students, employs local artists and performers, hires sign makers, builders, and other trades people, employs free-lance music and art teachers, places community service volunteers, and engages seniors in parent-to-parent programs.

 With teacher training programs and direct services to public school districts and both public and private preschools with T.E.A.C.H.
 Reach (professional development series) and Art Reach which brings art activities to children in the community who rarely get to do art.
 The area's elementary schools benefit greatly from enrolling children of museum members and frequent visitors arrive at kindergarten with social and intellectual skills and are ready to learn.

 With 60,000 visitors every year, bringing families pushing strollers to the downtown area, who in turn support local merchants and restaurants, and humanize the face of our city.

 Habitot is Inclusive

-With a family outreach program that brings over 6,000 low income and special needs visitors to the museum… homeless children who rarely have playful childhood experiences, teen parents who need to learn the art of parenting, disabled children who join the mainstream of other children, immigrant families who make their first American friends here.
+With a family outreach program that brings over 6,000 low income and special needs visitors to the museum… homeless children who rarely have playful childhood experiences, teen parents who receive help with the art of parenting, children with special needs who join the mainstream, immigrant families who make their first American friends here.
 These families diversify and broaden Habitot's audience, breaking down social and class barriers, and make it possible for families from all walks of life to find common ground in the raising of young children.

 back to top